 - Dumpster Diving – It happens when the user disposes of a confidential or sensitive document into the dustbin without properly shredding it.

 Identity Theft Social Engineering Using Android Lost

-Identity theft in social engineering is something where the attacker tries to trick the user to give information about themselves.
-They act as your credit card provider, doctor, or other such entity and get information about you.
-For instance, they send you a message from your friend’s account and send you to a phishing website.
+In social engineering, identity theft occurs when the attacker tricks the user into providing personal information about themselves.
+They pose as your credit card provider, doctor, or another such entity and obtain personal information about you.
+They send messages from your friend's account and redirect you to a phishing site, for instance.

 Email Spoofing Hiding Malicious Links in Email

 Everyone becomes a target of email spoofing at least once in their life, whether it’s an individual or a multi-dollar company.
 It is the act of sending emails with a forged sender address.
 The attacker tricks the recipient by sending an email under the name of their relative or friend whom they trust and then taking over their online accounts.
 These emails have malicious links which send malware into users’ computer systems and steal their sensitive data.